Matching Embeddings for Domain Adaptation: Experiments

-\textbf{Ablation Study: }We examined the performance of AVDA adopting three different training strategies, in which we change critical components of our framework.
-First, we investigate the use of fixed priors during training (i.e they are not updated via backpropagation).
-We denoted this experiment as AVDA\textsubscript{FP}.
-Second, we investigate the model in a classical adversarial domain adaptation scenario (i.e the discriminator tries to distinguish between samples generated by source or target).
-We denote this experiment as AVDA\textsubscript{ADA}.
-Third, we investigate the model when a target generative model is included.
-We denote this experiment as AVDA\textsubscript{GT}.
+\textbf{Ablation Study: }We examined the performance of AVDA adopting two different training strategies, changing components of our framework that we consider critical.
+The idea is to verify how the performance of the model is affected if one of the components of the model is changed.
+We assumed that through domain adversarial learning we are able to capture domain-invariant features that allow us to improve the alignment in latent space.
+To prove this we tested the model removing the domain discriminator.
+We denoted this experiment as AVDA\textsubscript{WD}.
+Second, we investigate how much does the pre-training process improve the performance of the model by testing AVDA without pre-training.
+We denote this experiment as AVDA\textsubscript{WP}.
 The experiments were performed in the most difficult digit scenario \textbf{S$\rightarrow$ M} using five labels per class.
-For the first experiment, AVDA\textsubscript{FP} obtained an accuracy of $92.17\pm1.88$, hence lowering the accuracy of our model.
-For the second experiment, AVDA\textsubscript{ADA} obtained an accuracy of $95.13\pm1.03$, increasing the variance of the model performance.
-For the third experiments, AVDA\textsubscript{GT} obtained an accuracy of $95.42\pm{1.05}$, decreasing the discriminative performance of our model.
-In consequence, AVDA components obtain the best performance as compared to these three slightly variant frameworks.
+For the first experiment, AVDA\textsubscript{WD} obtained an accuracy of $91.57\pm1.02$, hence lowering the accuracy of our model.
+For the second experiment, AVDA\textsubscript{WP} obtained an accuracy of $65.23\pm4.67$, notably decreasing the the model performance.
+In consequence, both domain adversarial process and pre-training makes AVDA obtain greater performance.

-\textbf{Visualization: } In order to visualize the alignment between source and target domains, we visualize the embedding space by using t-distributed stochastic neighbor embedding (t-SNE, \cite{maaten_2008}) for the task \textbf{S$\rightarrow$ M} considering a 5-shot scenario.
-Figure \ref{fig:image} shows this visualization.
+\textbf{Visualization: } In order to visualize the alignment between source and target domains, we visualize the embedding space by using t-distributed stochastic neighbor embedding (t-SNE, \cite{maaten_2008}) for the tasks \textbf{M$\rightarrow$ U} and \textbf{S$\rightarrow$ M} considering a 5-shot scenario.
+Figure \ref{fig:mu_tsne} shows the visualization for \textbf{M$\rightarrow$ U} and Figure \ref{fig:sm_tsne} the visualization for \textbf{S$\rightarrow$ M}.
 On the left, we show each class in a different color, demonstrating the classifying capability of the model.
 On the right, we show the source and target in different colors, demonstrating the ability of the model to generate good alignments between the data labels and the embedded components for both domains.

-\textbf{2) Galaxies: } For the morphology classification task, we trained 6 different models using 0, 1, 5, 10, 25 and 50 labeled target samples per class.
-As in a classical semi-supervised setting, all unlabeled target images were used for training and evaluation.
-We show the results in Figure \ref{fig:shot}.
-We can notice that just a few number of labeled samples are enough to make important corrections in the domain shift, observing a significant speed-up in performance when labels are included.